cropsinsilico/yggdrasil/docs/source/docker.rst

 To build a new Docker image containing the tagged release, ``RELEASE``, run::

-  $ python utils/build_docker.py release RELEASE
+  $ python utils/build_docker.py --release RELEASE

 To build a new Docker image containing commit, ``COMMIT``, run::

-  $ python utils/build_docker.py commit COMMIT
+  $ python utils/build_docker.py --commit COMMIT

 If you add the ``--push`` flag to either of these commands, the image will be pushed to DockerHub after it is built.
-If you add the ``--executable`` flag, the image will be built such that it exposes the |yggdrasil| CLI and can be used as an executable image in the way described above.
+If you add the ``executable`` argument, the image will be built such that it exposes the |yggdrasil| CLI and can be used as an executable image in the way described above.
+If you add the ``service`` argument, a service image with the specified release/commit will be built.